Developer Guide

 # 1. run single configuration in cluster, once

-vast execution cluster run --config config1 --runs 1
+vast exec cluster run --config config1 --runs 1

 For long-running tests, you can use detached mode to run jobs in the background: